chameleon-ai/webm-guide/README.md

 ## Filters
 [filters](https://ffmpeg.org/ffmpeg-filters.html) are really handy.
 You can add filters using `-vf` (video filter) or `-af` (audio filter).\
+See the official [Filter Guide](https://trac.ffmpeg.org/wiki/FilteringGuide) for more info.\
 A few useful video filters to know:
 - [blackframe](https://ffmpeg.org/ffmpeg-filters.html#blackframe) Use this to find the timestamp where the real video begins if it starts with black frames or has a fade in from black.
 - [crop](https://ffmpeg.org/ffmpeg-filters.html#crop) crops the video to whatever you want.